matteosandrin/matteosandrin.github.io/_posts/2015-10-12-does-every-town-in-massachussets-start-with-the-letter-w.md

 ```

-There are 23 towns near the Cambridge School of Weston that start with the letter "w", which is roughly half of all "w" starting towns in Masachussets. *All in a 35 miles radius.*
+There are 23 towns near the Cambridge School of Weston that start with the letter "w", which is roughly half of all "w" starting towns in Massachussets. *All in a 35 miles radius.*

 ```python
 >>> pprint(towns)